arquivo/arquivo404/README.md

 ### Specifying a given URL to search in web archives

-Some websites redirect broken links to a soft 404 page that looses track of the original broken URL.
+Some websites redirect broken links to a soft 404 page that looses track of the broken URL.

 In these cases, by default the arquivo404 script would search for web-archived versions of the soft 404 page, instead of the broken URL.

-If the website could keep track of the broken URL that was requested and inject it in its soft 404 page using the ```url```, this issue would be solved:
+If the website could keep track of the broken URL that was requested and inject it in its soft 404 page using the ```url``` method, this issue would be solved:

 ```html
 <script type="text/javascript">